2859 N. Meridian St.

-Car accidents apply extreme amounts of force to your body.
+Car accidents can inflict extreme amounts of force to your body.
 When that force is more than your bones can handle, they break.
 Broken legs, arms, hips, ankles, wrists, and ribs are common in car accidents.

 Broken bones are usually very painful and can take a long time to heal.
 Recovery from this injury depends on the type of broken bone.
 There are two categories: simple fractures and compound fractures.

-In a car crash, glass, sheet metal, and loose objects (cell phones, glasses, coffee cups, bags, books, GPS devices, food containers, tools, etc.) can cause scrapes and cuts if they are thrown against your skin.
+In car crashes, glass, sheet metal, and loose objects (cell phones, glasses, coffee cups, bags, books, GPS devices, food containers, tools, etc.) can cause scrapes and cuts if they are thrown against your skin.
 While these injuries are often mild, more serious lacerations may require stitches, result in blood loss, or pose a risk of infection.

 This type of auto accident injury occurs when the blood vessels in the body are damaged or severed by blunt force or flying debris.
 A ruptured blood vessel may lead to internal bleeding that doesn’t clot or stop; alternatively, clots could form that prevent blood from circulating.

 Internal bleeding can be life-threatening.
 Any suspicion of organ damage or internal bleeding requires emergency medical attention.